ka0un/Library-Management-System-/README.md

 ## Managing a Library Management System: Breaking Down Complexity

-> A library management system is complex, so we simplify it by breaking it into smaller parts called subsystems (Abstraction) .
+> A library management system is complex, so we simplify it by breaking it into smaller parts called subsystems (Decoupling) .
 This makes it easier to build.
 We've divided our system into four main components.

  - Frontend (User Interface)